JelleZijlstra/typing-spec/spec.rst

 Non-goals
 ---------

-While the proposed typing module will contain some building blocks for runtime type checking -- in particular the ``get_type_hints()`` function -- third party packages would have to be developed to implement specific runtime type checking functionality, for example
+While the typing module contains some building blocks for runtime type checking -- in particular the ``get_type_hints()`` function -- third party packages would have to be developed to implement specific runtime type checking functionality, for example